socs-kul/socs-kul.github.io/_tutorials/command-basics.md

 apropos <command> # If you don't know the exact spelling of a command clear # Clear your terminal, you can also press ctrl+L for a similar effect usually
 ```
 **Please never do `rm -rf /`** since this will remove everything recursively starting from root.
-Since in Linux everything is a file so you'll just end up bricking your entire system.
+In Linux everything is a file, so you'll just end up bricking your entire system.

 ### Terminology
 The terminal is the surrounding program you use to interact with the shell.
 Examples include the Gnome Terminal, Alacritty, Foot...\